 Richard H. McAdams

-Professor McAdams is the Bernard D. Meltzer Professor of Law and Aaron Director Research Scholar.
+Professor McAdams is the Bernard D. Meltzer Professor of Law.
 He writes on criminal law and procedure, social norms, the expressive function of law, inequality, and law and literature.
-He is co-editor of the 2013 volume on Fairness in Law and Economics and the author of the forthcoming book, The Expressive Powers of Law.
+He is the author of The Expressive Powers of Law (Harvard University Press 2015) and co-editor of Fairness in Law and Economics (Edward Elgar 2013).
 He has served as a member of the National Science Foundation Advisory Panel for Law & Social Sciences, the editorial board of the Annual Review of Law and Social Science, and the Board of Directors of the American Law and Economics Association.